From our headquarters in Doha, we keep you updated on all things in Libya.

 reduce the risk of an Egypt-style revolt.

-The government has proposed the doubling of government employees’ salaries and released 110 suspected anti-government figures who oppose him – tactics similar to those adopted by other Arab governments facing recent mass protests.
+Gaddafi’s government proposed the doubling of government employees’ salaries and released 110 suspected anti-government figures who oppose him – tactics similar to those adopted by other Arab regimes facing recent mass protests.

 Gaddafi also has been meeting with tribal leaders to solicit their support.